 For the glaze:

 - 1/2 cup icing sugar

-- 1-2 tablespoon lemon juice
+- 1-2 tablespoons lemon juice

 - Preheat oven to 350 F.

-- Bake for 50 mins.
+- Pour the batter into a greased loaf pan, and bake for 50 mins.
 Check that it is done with a toothpick.